Note: Most groups have a regular newsletter – email the contacts below to subscribe!

 Environmental Law Society (ELS)

-The Boalt Hall Environmental Law Society promotes public interest environmental law, engaging students through a variety of projects.
+ELS promotes public interest in environmental law, engaging students through a variety of projects.
 ELS generates dialogue within the student community at Berkeley Law about emerging environmental issues and advocates for environmental protection.
-ELS sponsors a Student-Initiated Legal Services project, the ECO SLP.
 ELS also hosts discussions and speakers on environmental law topics.
 Recent activities include a panel on summer legal positions in environmental law, advocating for UC to divest from fossil fuel investments, and hikes in local open spaces.
 To learn more, contact firstname.lastname@example.org.

 SEEJ is an affinity group for law students interested in economic and environmental justice issues and advocacy.
 Committed to the equitable distribution of environmental and economic benefits and burdens, SEEJ investigates the strategic use of legal tools to strengthen grassroots organizing and build community power.
-SEEJ students are involved in a number of Student-Initiated Legal Services Projects, bring relevant practitioners and academics to speak at Berkeley Law, organize “GrassRoutes” tours of environmental hotspots to get students out into the community, and host annual symposia focused on environmental and economic justice issues.
+SEEJ brings relevant practitioners and academics to speak, organizes students around improving the Berkeley Law curriculum, and participates in community work throughout the school year.
+To learn more, contact email@example.com.

 Student-Initiated Legal Services Project: Clean Energy Leaders in Law (CELL)